hydra3333/vapoursynth-Deblock4/README.md

 Development order: `Deblock4` first, bit by bit. `Deblock4_qed` next. `Deblock4_qed_autoadjust` is last on the list; not in initial scope.

 All three filters are strictly 1-in/1-out.
-No frame reordering, no cross-frame cache/pin machinery (unlike CNR3).
+No frame reordering, no cross-frame cache/pin machinery.
 This simplifies the fmParallel story considerably: no frame-lifecycle/ownership complexity beyond the standard VapourSynth API4 per-frame contract.

 ---